ludus-leonis/FreeBeeGee/docs/INSTALL.md

 Configuring your web-server & enabling the required extension/modules is beyond the scope of this guide.
 Please refer to your server/provider documentation how to do so.

+If the requirements are not met, FreeBeeGee will try to find out what is missing and tell you on the landing page.

 ### Client

 Any recent HTML5-capable browser should do.
 No IE, sorry.
 Mobile/touch device support is also a bit limited for now.